Marqasa/overwatch-crossover-patch/README.md

 # Overwatch CrossOver Patch
 Patch for Overwatch 2 on Apple Silicon macs

+## Disclaimer
+This script is provided "as is" without any warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the author be liable for any damages, including any direct, indirect, special, incidental, or consequential damages of any kind arising out of or in connection with the use or performance of this script.

 ## How to use
 1. Download the latest release from the releases page
 2. Open the terminal and navigate to the directory where you downloaded the patch